strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code-migration.md

 # v4 code migration guide

-Strapi v4 introduces breaking changes that requires manually updating large portions of the codebase of an existing Strapi project.
+Strapi v4 introduces breaking changes that require manually updating the codebase of an existing Strapi project.

 This guide covers migrating both [the back end](/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend.md) and [the front end](/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend.md) of a Strapi v3.6.x application to Strapi 4.0.x. and is built around small independent topics.